couchbase/kv_engine/docs/BinaryProtocol.md

 * MAY have key.
 * MAY have value.

-The Extras contains an optional expiration time.
-If one is not provided or if the value provided is 0, the default lock timeout is used.
-The configuration parameter is getl_default_timeout.
+Extras defines a 4-byte value which represent the duration in seconds that the lock will remain held, the lock expiration time.
+After this amount of time has elapsed the server will automatically release the lock, the lock is released in a lazy manner when certain functions happen to visit the locked document.
+The extras is optional and if not included in the request, the request will behave as if a value of 0 was specified.

+When the command executes the expiration input is checked as follows.

+* If expiration is 0 then server will use the default timeout.
+* If expiration is > maximum then the server will use the default timeout.
+* Else input expiration is used.

-The maximum timeout is set by the getl_max_timeout configuration parameter.
+The default and maximum expiration values are defined by the configuration, parameters getl_default_timeout and getl_max_timeout.

 Added in CB Server v1.6.3 (d86d4d9c746266449d39cbb89904b86a4e6e6796).